AmberMurray/byof/README.md

 BYOF (Bring Your Own Food) is an app created by Amber Murray and Kay Krewson that connects your favorite bars where you bring your own grub, with your favorite food truck, making every day the best day ever!

-Check it out here: https://byof.herokuapp.com/ or fork and clone this repo.
-Once you have it on your machine, run npm install to download all the food truck goodness.
+Check it out here: https://byof.herokuapp.com/

+You are also welcome to fork and clone this repo.
+Once you have BYOF on your machine, run npm install from the command line to download all the food truck goodness.
+Open the app in any browser via http://localhost:3000/ (or the port of your choice).
 Enjoy!

 # Features